tbouffard/Build-Bonita/README.md

-Build-Bonita-BPM
+Build Bonita from sources
 ================

-The script to build Bonita BPM Engine, Portal and Studio from official sources
+The script to build Bonita Engine, Portal and Studio from official sources
 ------------------------------------------------------------------------------

 This script has been tested on Debian GNU/Linux Jessie, with Oracle JDK 8, Maven 3.3.9.